TechGladiator/vagrant-ubuntu-xenial64/README.md

 Open the directory in your terminal and enter `Vagrant Up`.

-To learn more about Vagrant, see this (Getting Started Guide)[https://www.vagrantup.com/intro/getting-started/index.html].
+To learn more about Vagrant, see this [Getting Started Guide](https://www.vagrantup.com/intro/getting-started/index.html).